Freshwater in the Bay of Plenty - an overview

 - Strengthening water allocation limits through a Region-wide Water Quantity Plan change.
 Public submissions were received in December 2016.
 Hearings are scheduled for October 2017 and the new rules may be operative by March 2018.

 - Working with communities to set limits at a localised level to meet water quality and quantity targets for specific areas and waterways (Freshwater Management Units).
 This is underway in the Kaituna Maketū, Pongakawa Waitahanui and Rangitāiki catchments.
-It will roll out to other parts of the region in the coming years.
+The information gathered will inform the development of proposed Regional Water and Land Plan changes (Plan Change 12) and notified for public submissions in 2018.
+This work will roll out to other parts of the region in the coming years.

 This is part of our work to implement central government’s National Policy Statement for Freshwater.